 Also, because many policies, like city zoning, are not done with food in mind, the food system can suffer.
 The idea was that the SJFPC could bring food back into the equation for how we plan communities.

-To fill this gap, many cities in Canada have formed food policy councils.
-These councils can be purely grassroots efforts or can be officially sanctioned by the municipality.
-In St. John’s, the idea to form a food policy council came from the City’s Environmental Advisory Committee, after a presentation from Food First NL’s Executive Director, Kristie Jameson.
+The idea to form a Food Policy Council came from the City’s Environmental Advisory Committee, after they heard a presentation from Food First NL’s Executive Director, Kristie Jameson.

-The founding membership of the St. John’s Food Policy Council was formed in April 2015, with the council now focusing in on identifying strategic issues for the council for the coming year.
-Stay updated on activities of the council by visiting www.sjfpc.ca.
+The founding membership of the St. John’s Food Policy Council was formed in April 2015, and it focused on identifying strategic issues for the council for the coming year.

 It was was made up of government and community members, as well as food industry players, who represented all of the activities of the people and companies who grow, process, distribute, acquire, consume, and dispose of food.

 The involvement of the City of St. John's was critical, as it is involved with food in so many ways, from zoning developments and the licensing of businesses, to agricultural land development.
 As well, policy ideas borne of the council would easily be taken to city hall.